abhinavkumar17/arch-drift-detection/README.md

 ## Stage 3 — the annotation pass (Done locally for now)

+### The problem

+A unified diff is not addressable.
+It carries line numbers only in its `@@` hunk headers — "starting at line 89, twelve lines" — while the individual lines beneath them are unnumbered.
+A model reading it can see the code perfectly well and still have no way to say *where* a problem lives.
+To cite a location it would have to count lines down from the header, which models do unreliably.

+Underneath that sits a second problem.
+A diff describes two versions of a file at
+once: the file before the change and the file after.
+A deleted line has a position in the old file; an added line has a position in the new one.
+So a bare line number is ambiguous — old-file 40 and new-file 40 are different places.
+GitHub's comment API reflects this directly: it will not accept a line without a side, `LEFT` for the old file or `RIGHT` for the new.

+Both problems have the same consequence.
+Without a per-line address that includes its side, a finding cannot become a comment.

 `annotate.py` turns a raw unified diff into exactly what the model needs, and nothing it doesn't.
 Three jobs.